xieyuheng/inner/persons/judea-pearl/judea-pearl.md

-  what will happen to the solution if we change the connection, but for the solution, all information about connection are lost.
+  what will happen to the solution if we change the connection, but for the solution, all information about connection and direction are lost.

+  - Algebra of assignments and structural causal model.